Subway (restaurant): Marketing

 Subway is the second-biggest fast food advertiser in the United States, behind only McDonald's.
 It spent US$516,000,000 on measurable advertising in 2011.

 Subway used the advertising slogan "Eat Fresh" and focused on how its sandwiches were made from freshly baked bread and fresh ingredients, in front of customers to their exact specifications, by employees which Subway called "Subway Sandwich Artists".

 In 2005, Subway scrapped its "Sub Club" stamp promotion, citing a growing number of counterfeit stamps due to online auction sites and the increasing availability of high-quality printers.

 In November 2007, Subway's US commercials featured the cartoon character Peter Griffin (from FOX's Family Guy) promoting its new Subway Feast sandwich.
-Subway has also used "instant win" games, based on the game Scrabble.

 Subway ran a product placement campaign in the US TV series Chuck since its first season.
 As ratings dwindled in the second season, a campaign to "save Chuck" was launched for fans, encouraging them to purchase a footlong sub from Subway on April 27, 2009, the date of the season finale.
 Tony Pace, Subway's marketing officer, called it the best product placement the restaurant chain has done "in several years."

 To celebrate National Sandwich Day on November 3, 2015, Subway offered a Buy One sandwich, Give One sandwich free promotion.

 Most Subway locations feature a promotion named "Sub of the Day" where a different submarine sandwich is featured each day of the week at a discounted price.
 In the past they had a monthly promotion that featured a specialty sub sandwich at a discounted price for the entire month.